pchemguy/spec-kit/templates/commands/checklist.md

 ---
 # Specification Quality Evaluation and Diagnostic Protocol

-**CRITICAL CONCEPT**: Checklists produced by this protocol validate the internal quality (clarity, completeness, consistency, coverage) of specification artifacts (requirements, scenarios, and context constraints), not implementation.
+**CRITICAL CONCEPT**: Checklists produced by this protocol validate the internal quality (clarity, completeness, consistency, coverage) of specification artifacts (scenarios, requirements, context constraints), not implementation.

 **✅ Correct Patterns (Specification Quality Validation)**:

-- ✅ "Are visual hierarchy requirements defined for all card types?"
+- "Are visual hierarchy requirements defined for all card types?"
-- ✅ "Is 'prominent display' quantified with specific sizing/positioning?"
+- "Is 'prominent display' quantified with specific sizing/positioning?"
-- ✅ "Are hover state requirements consistent across all interactive elements?"
+- "Are hover state requirements consistent across all interactive elements?"
-- ✅ "Are accessibility requirements defined for keyboard navigation?"
+- "Are accessibility requirements defined for keyboard navigation?"
-- ✅ "Does the spec define what happens when logo image fails to load?"
+- "Does the spec define what happens when logo image fails to load?"
-- ✅ "Can 'balanced visual weight' be objectively verified?"
+- "Can 'balanced visual weight' be objectively verified?"

 **❌ Incorrect Patterns (Implementation Testing and Assessment)**:

-- ❌ "Verify the button clicks correctly"
+- "Verify the button clicks correctly"
-- ❌ "Test error handling works"
+- "Test error handling works"
-- ❌ "Confirm the API returns 200"
+- "Confirm the API returns 200"
-- ❌ "Does the implementation match the specification?"
+- "Does the implementation match the specification?"

 ## User Input